SquareBracketAssociates/Booklet-Graphics/Chapters/toplo/skinningAWidget.md

 ```
 ToRawSkin << #ToInputElementSkin
-	package: 'myBecherBloc'```
+	package: 'Bloc-Book'
 ```

-We will now define action that should be done when the skin is installed.
+We will now define the actions that should be done when the skin is installed.
+Here for example we can change the border, background color and more.
+Note that we can access the theme token properties using the message `valueOfTokenNamed:` or decide that can simply use values specific to this skin.

 ```
 ToInputElementSkin >> installLookEvent: anEvent